amosproj/amos2021ss03-synthetic-file-system/README.md

    ```
    This will mount the virtual filesystem under ~/fuse_mount

-3. Attention when under using docker:
+3. Attention when start the FUSE using docker:
   Since the FUSE blocks the current terminal, a new terminal in the docker has to be opened.
 For this you can just open a new terminal on the host and connect it again to the docker via ```docker exec -it synthetic-file-system tmux ```, or use tmux in the docker to open a new terminal (```ctrl+b -> ctrl+%```).
 For more information please refer to the [tmux documentation](https://github.com/tmux/tmux/wiki)

 4. Traverse the virtual filesystem via a terminal, or via any file browser like ```nautilus```.